guedesemerson/navedex/README.md

 # Description

-In this sample application, you will execute aapi using Django and Django Rest Framework, with standard best practices and respecting the rules.
+In this sample application, you will execute an api using Django and Django Rest Framework, with standard best practices and respecting the rules.

 # Navedex Api